Vatsal9915/Student-Senate-IITP/README.md

-# 🏛️ Student Senate Website - IIT Patna
+# 🏛️ Student Technical Council Website - IIT Patna

-This is the official website for the **Student Senate of Indian Institute of Technology Patna (IITP) - Hybrid Programs** (just a prototype designed by Vatsal srivastava), designed to serve as a central hub for student representation, notices, policies, events, and more.
+This is the official website for the **Student Technical Council of Indian Institute of Technology Patna (IITP) - Hybrid Programs** (just a prototype designed by Vatsal srivastava), designed to serve as a central hub for student representation, notices, policies, events, and more.

 ## 🌐 Live Preview